Wells-next-the-Sea: Lifeboat

-The new Lifeboat station replacing one which had stood since 1899, was opened in 2022 to house the new lifeboat, a Shannon-class lifeboat named the Duke of Edinburgh, which came on station in October.
-It replaced the Mersey class boat, Doris Mann of Ampthill which had served since 1990, making it then the longest serving lifeboat in the fleet.
+The new Lifeboat station, replacing one which had stood since 1899, was opened in 2022 to house the new Shannon-class lifeboat named the Duke of Edinburgh, which came on station in October.
+It replaced the Mersey-class boat, Doris Mann of Ampthill, which had served since 1990, making it then the longest serving lifeboat in the fleet.
 The old lifeboat station, which was the subject of some support for its retention, was demolished immediately thereafter.
-A new longer launch slipway had been built at the same time and a new tractor and trailer obtained.
-This is necessary not merely for the retrieval of the boat after a call-out but also because, as with the previous boat, if there is a call-out when the tide is out, a response can only be made by taking the boat across over a mile of sand for launch in Holkham bay.
-An Atlantic class, rigid inflatable inshore boat is used for call-outs along the coast.
-It has proved itself by responding to an increasing number of people cut off by the tide and carried out to sea while swimming or using paddle-boards and inflatables.
+A new longer launch slipway was built at the same time, with a new tractor and trailer obtained.
+This is necessary for the retrieval of the boat after a call-out and, if there is a call-out when the tide is out, a response can only be made by taking the boat across over a mile of sand for launch in Holkham bay.
+An Atlantic-class, rigid inflatable inshore boat is used for callouts along the coast; it has proved itself by responding to an increasing number of people cut off by the tide and carried out to sea while swimming or using paddleboards and inflatables.

-The earlier lifeboat house built in the 1860s, now used as the harbour office, is at the western end of the quay.
+The earlier lifeboat house, built in the 1860s and now used as the harbour office, is at the western end of the quay.

-In 1880, during the Wells lifeboat disaster, 11 of the 13 crew drowned, leaving 10 widows and 27 children without fathers.
+In 1880, during the Wells lifeboat disaster, eleven of the thirteen crew drowned, leaving ten widows and 27 children without fathers.
 A memorial to the crew stands adjacent to the old lifeboat house.